babun/babun/README.md

 ##### Installer

 Babun features an silent command-line installation script that may be executed without admin rights on Windows hosts.

-### Installation

-Just download the dist file from TODO, unzip it and run the install.bat script.
-It's as simple as it gets!

 ### Project Sturcture